Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Modeling

-The aggregate number of ARI cases in the San Luis Potos\'i data also includes infections by viruses other than influenza and RSV.
+The aggregate number of ARI cases in the San Luis Potos\'{i} data also includes infections by viruses other than influenza and RSV.
 Although these may be responsible for a significant fraction of all ARI cases, influenza and RSV are the two viruses that drive the epidemic fluctuations observed during the winter outbreaks in each year.
-Other viruses in circulation are included in the model by augmenting the state vector $X$ by a background term corresponding to ARI infection that is not caused by Influenza or RSV.
-In contrast to infection states by Influenza or RSV, this background term is modelled empirically rather than mechanistically.
-It is reasonable to assume that the number of background infections during a given week is related to the previous week's up to process noise.
-This implies the autoregressive model,
+Other viruses in circulation are included in the model by augmenting the state vector $X$ by a background process corresponding to ARI infection that is not caused by influenza or RSV.
+In contrast to infection states for influenza and RSV, this background state $D$, which represents the number of individuals infected with a different pathogen, is modeled empirically.
+We assume that the number of background infections in a given week and the previous week are positively correlated and that the variance of the process error for $D$ lies between the variance of the infection state $X$ (proportional to $\Omega $, as in (\ref{lik:process})) and the variance of the observation error (proportional to $\Omega ^{2}$).
+This choice ensures that the background process is more variable than $X$ but is not flexible enough to overfit the data.
+A positive drift term, proportional to $\Omega $, reflects the expected growth in background cases.
+This suggests the lagged background model,

-where $|\nu|<1$ and $\eta(t_i) \sim \mathcal{N}\left(0,\Omega^{3/2}\kappa\right), i = 1,\ldots, M$ are independent, zero-mean, stochastic terms.
-The order of the process noise was chosen to be between that of $X$ (proportional to $\Omega$) and of the observation error (proportional to $\Omega^2$).
-This choice results in a background process that is more variable than the state $X$ but is not flexible enough to over-fit the data.
-Moreover, to ensure comparable spread, we set $\kappa = c_0$, the prior process variance for the infection states $X$.
-As with any model discrepancy term, the integration of additional data or information (in our case, the results of virological tests) will help to constrain the background model \citep{Brynjarsd_2014}.
+where $\eta _{i} \sim \mathcal{N} (0,\Omega ^{3/2}\kappa )$ are independent, zero-mean, stochastic noise terms, $c$, $\nu $, and $\kappa $ are unknown positive constants, and $D_{1} \sim \mathcal{N} (\Omega c,\Omega ^{3/2}\kappa )$ is the distribution of the initial background state.
+Discrepancy models, such as this one, must both be flexible enough to capture the unmodeled signal but structured enough to guard against overfitting (e.g., \cite{Brynjarsd2014}).
+In our model this is accomplished by setting the process error variance $\Omega ^{3/2}\kappa $ to be below that of the observation error but above that of $X$ (our choice of $\kappa = c_{0}$ makes these variances directly comparable).
+Furthermore, the integration of the additional virological test data in the analysis helps to constrain the background model.

-Observed aggregate counts are assumed subject to independent Normal observation errors with mean zero and variance $\Omega^2\Sigma$.
-We make the additional assumption that a fixed proportion, $r\in[0,1]$, of all individuals infected with ARI seek consultation.
-Therefore, the likelihood of the observed aggregated reports is,
+Observed aggregate counts are assumed subject to independent Normal observation errors $\varepsilon _{i}$ with mean zero and variance $\Omega ^{2}\Sigma $.
+We make the additional assumption that a fixed proportion, $r\in [0,1]$, of all individuals infected with ARI seek consultation.
+Therefore, the observed aggregated reports at observation times $t_{1},\ldots , t_{M}$ are modeled as